Accessible and Inclusive Parks in the Des Moines Metro

 710 Corning Avenue, Des Moines, IA 50313

 Inclusive: The Variety Star Playground at Riverview Park is an all-inclusive playground modeled after the Riverview Amusement Park that was in its place from 1915 to 1978.
 There are three areas of the playground catering to different age levels including 6-23-month-olds (I have not seen this at other local parks), 2-5-year-olds, and 6-12-year-olds.
-The flooring is a rubber surface for improved mobility for wheelchair users and there are swings with adaptive seats, ramps, merry-go-round that is wheelchair accessible, an adaptive see-saw, an accessible glider, zip lines with bucket seats and harnesses as well as other sensory features.
+The flooring is a rubber surface for improved mobility for wheelchair users and there are swings with adaptive seats, ramps, a merry-go-round that is wheelchair accessible, an adaptive see-saw, an accessible glider, zip lines with bucket seats and harnesses as well as other sensory features.

 This playground does not have an accessible bathroom.
 They just have two porta-potties in the parking lot.